operasoftware/devopera/blog/_posts/2015-08-03-on-a-moratorium-on-new-browser-features.md

 We know that the [fastest growing mobile phone markets don’t use apps](http://qz.com/466089/the-fastest-growing-mobile-phone-markets-barely-use-apps/), so by artificially slowing the pace of evolution on the web, we’re deciding that these people should get a second-class online experience.

-It’s imperative, we believe, for the web to continue to add new features — like Service Workers and Installable Web Apps, just as we added native video, the Audio API, the `<picture>` element, Storage APIs — that extend what the web can do so that it continues to grow and provide the reach that PPK wants, and that we want.
+It’s imperative, we believe, for the web to continue to add new features — like Service Workers and Installable Web Apps, just as we added native video, the Audio API, the `<picture>` element, Storage APIs — that extend what the web can do so that it continues to grow and provide the reach that PPK wants and that we want.

-Opera welcomes new developments that make the web better for end-users.
+Opera welcomes new developments that make the web better for end users.
 We’re the only browser manufacturer that isn’t also trying to sell an Operating System or locked-down device.
 So for us, it’s vital that the web continues to thrive — and we believe it’s vital for everybody.

 _This was written by Bruce Lawson, with input from the rest of Opera’s Developer Relations team._